bensjx/Itenary/README.md

 Specifications:
 Made using:
-Android studio for android application
+1. Android studio for android application
-Firebase for online storage of data
+2. Firebase for online storage of data
-Git as a source control
+3.Git as a source control